-With Hawaii’s current low unemployment rate, it’s never been more critical to solicit and pay close attention to employee feedback.
+With Hawaii’s turbulent job market, it’s never been more critical to solicit and pay close attention to employee feedback.
 If you can act on suggestions from the front lines, you increase loyalty, improve company culture, and keep your top performers happy.

 Show your top employees that you truly care about them by having honest conversations about what they like and don’t like about working for your company.
 Listen to suggestions they have for making things even better—and act on those suggestions, as much as possible.

 Below are 8 questions to ask the employees you want to retain.

 8 Questions to Ask for Better Employee Retention

 - What about this job motivates you to come to work each day?

 - What are some of the challenges you experience in your position?

 - What is the best part of your job?

 - If possible, what part of your role would you change?